Larsen-Daniel/llm-counting-analysis/README.md

 ## Conclusion

 This task is harder than it might initially seem.
-While counting 2-3 items in a 4-word list appears simple, language models typically solve such tasks using chain-of-thought reasoning tokens.
+While counting items in short lists appears simple, language models typically solve such tasks using chain-of-thought reasoning tokens.
 Our results show a clear trend: larger models perform substantially better (Llama 3.1 70B: 78.2% vs Qwen 2.5 1.5B: ~35%).

 For practical reasons, activation patching experiments are much easier to run on smaller models that fit on consumer GPUs.
 However, given that these models perform poorly on the base task, we shouldn't expect their activations to have extremely strong correlations to the ground truth.